 Health Indicator Report of Cancer Incidence - Liver and Intrahepatic Bile Duct

-Primary liver cancer (cancer that starts in the liver) accounts for 2%-3% of all cancer diagnoses and deaths observed each year in the U.S. Roughly half the cases newly diagnosed each year in the U.S. occur among persons under age 60.
+Primary liver cancer (cancer that starts in the liver) accounts for over 2% of all new cancer cases and nearly 5% of all cancer deaths in the U.S, which represents 39,000 cases and 27,000 deaths.
+The five-year survival rate is 18%.
+New Mexico has averaged about 230 new cases of bladder cancer each year between 2010 and 2014.
+Since 1990, age-adjusted rates of bladder cancer in New Mexico have increased by 2.5-times, which is consistent with national trends.
 Disease risk among males is 3-4 times higher than that in females, reflecting a gender difference in risk factors that include alcohol abuse, chronic infection with hepatitis B virus (HBV) or hepatitis C virus (HCV), exposure to aflatoxin, and obesity.
 HBV and HCV can be spread from person to person through sharing contaminated needles (such as in drug use) or unprotected sex.
-Given these major risk factors, liver cancer is considered largely preventable.
+Given these major risk factors, many cases of liver cancer are considered to be preventable.

 Incidence of Cancer of the Liver and Intrahepatic Bile Duct - Age-adjusted Rate per 100,000 Population by County, New Mexico 2007-2009